dantegates/porter/README.md

 There are two ways to run porter apps.
 The first is calling the `ModelApp.run` method.
 This is just a wrapper to the underlying `flask` app which is good for development but not for production.
-A better way to run porter apps in production is through a WSGI server, such as `gunicorn`.
+A better way to run porter apps in production is through a production-grade WSGI server , such as `gunicorn`.
 To do so simply define an instance of `ModelApp` in your python script and then point gunicorn to it.

 For example, in your python script `app.py`